konjoot/drivers-go-kit/README.md

 #    	HTTP listen address (default ":8080")
 ```

 Before service launch ensure that you created a user and a database.
-By default it is user: drivers, database: drivers_dev.
+By default it is:
+ `user: drivers`, `database: drivers_dev`.

 ```
 createuser drivers -s # create a superuser drivers